Solana Pay x Solflare

 It’s a win-win.

-Before, anyone in the world could trustlessly transact digital assets anywhere at any time and now the same can be said for physical assets.
+Before, anyone in the world could trustlessly transact digital assets anywhere at any time using cryptocurrencies and blockchains, and now, the same can be said for physical assets.

 Rather than trusting your bank to transfer the funds to Visa or Mastercard and trusting Visa or Mastercard to transfer your funds to a vendor, you are directly paying the vendor and can verify the transaction immediately.